- R. MARUPOV – SELECRED WORKS

 S.U.
 Umarov Physical–Technical Institute of the National Academy of Sciences of Tajikistan has been working closely with the Physics Society of Uzbekistan since 2019.
 Note that the Physics Society of Uzbekistan regularly holds large-scale international scientific schools and conferences, where participate the dozens of prominent physicists from the USA, Europe, CIS, China, Japan, India, etc. In 2019, at the invitation of the chairman of the Physics Society of Uzbekistan, professor D. Matrasulov, employees of the institute participated in two international schools, each of which was held for one to two weeks.
 The complex effect of the activities of the Physics Society of Uzbekistan was obvious, since, firstly, direct discussion of scientific and organizational issues with representatives of large physics scientific schools and companies of the world in itself is of great practical importance for the development of cooperation.
 Secondly, within a few days, scientists and specialists working in world famous scientific schools and technology companies will have the opportunity to realistically and objectively see the potential of cooperation with our scientists and young specialists.
 That is, it promotes and has a positive impact on the organization of joint scientific and technical projects and the attraction of new innovative technologies in science, production, industry, etc.

 Thus, studying the experience of countries, it was decided this year to discuss the issue of resuming the activities of the Tajik Physical Society on the basis of the S.U.
 Umarov PhTI of the NANT.
-To this end, the plans for scientific events in 2021 also included the holding of a Symposium of Physicists of Tajikistan on June 25-26 on the eve of a significant event – the Day of National Unity.
-Since in this event the central and organizational theme will be the question of the unity of the country’s physicists – the resumption of the official activity of the Tajik Physical Society.
+To this end, the plans for scientific events in 2021 also included the holding of a Symposium of Physicists of Tajikistan on November 25-26.
+In this event the central and organizational theme will be the question of the unity of the country’s physicists – the resumption of the official activity of the Tajik Physical Society.
 Our physicists working in research and educational institutions of the near and far abroad countries will also be invited to this symposium.
 Note that due to the restrictions associated with the global pandemic, an alternative option is also provided for the participation and performance of our foreign compatriots, scientists and specialists in the physical and technical field in the videoconference mode.
 We hope that by reviving the activities of the society of physicists of the country, in unity we will have much more opportunities to increase the competitiveness of domestic science, especially in the face of the challenges of the dynamics of the modern world, where scientific activity encompasses not only the processes of obtaining new fundamental knowledge, but also their practical application to ensure sustainable development of the country’s economy.

 Announcement of the Symposium in the Media